Anthony Ainley: Doctor Who

 He later reprised the role for the 1997 BBC computer game Destiny of the Doctors.

 Ainley's great love of the role is often cited in documentaries and DVD commentaries.
 Script editor Eric Saward claimed that he introduced himself over the phone by saying "This is the Master" and then would laugh.
 In the commentary and documentary for The Mark of the Rani, both Colin Baker and Kate O'Mara say that "He only ever wanted to play the Master."
 Baker remarked that he could afford this luxury because he had built up a private income by the mid-1980s and had inherited a considerable sum of money from his father.
-In "Cat Flap: Making of Survival", Sylvester McCoy confirms that all he ever wanted to be is the Master, and he kept his role active, even when not on set.
+In "Cat Flap: Making of Survival", Sylvester McCoy confirms that all he ever wanted to be was the Master, and he kept his role active, even when not on set.
 "He was as scary off camera as he was on it."

 Personal life

-Ainley remained unmarried throughout his life.
+Ainley neither married nor had children.
 He joked on the DVD commentary for The Keeper of Traken (which was recorded shortly before his death) that he did not like the three rings of marriage: the engagement ring, the wedding ring and the bickering.

 Ainley was a keen sportsman.
 Initially he was a rugby player, he played at fly-half for the Old Cranleighans, Richmond and Middlesex.
 Later he turned his attentions to cricket, citing Sophie Aldred (who played Ace) as his friend once he learned that she played the game.
 He appeared on many occasions for the Stage and London Theatres C.C. mainly as an opening batsman.

 Death

-Ainley died in Harrow, London, on 3 May 2004, at the age of 71.
-He was known to be reclusive, remaining out of the public eye for most of his life after Doctor Who ended in 1989.
+Ainley died in Northwick Park Hospital, Harrow, London, on 3 May 2004, at the age of 71.
+The Times' obituary for him listed the cause of death as cancer.
+He was known to be reclusive, remaining out of the public eye for most of his life after Doctor Who was put on hiatus in 1989.

-With his death, Geoffrey Beevers, who preceded him in the role, became the last surviving actor to play the Master in the classic series.